Joseph7e/HCGS-Comparative-Genomics/README.md

 ## What we will be doing

 We will be using **Orthofinder** for our main comparative genomic analysis.
-The manual is very detailed so take some time to readit.
+The manual is very detailed, I recommend taking some time to read it.
 To run the program we will need some genomes to compare.

 Orhtofinder Manual: https://github.com/davidemms/OrthoFinder